Vini2/phables/docs/usage.md

 * `resolved_component_info.txt` containing the details of the phage bubbles resolved
 * `component_phrogs.txt` containing PHROGs found in each component

+### 3. `postprocess` - postprocessing results

+The following postprocessing steps will be run and their corresponding files and folders can be found in the `postprocess` folder.

+* Combine resolved genomes and unresolved edges - `genomes_and_unresolved_edges.fasta`
+* Obtain read counts for resolved genomes and unresolved edges - `sample_genome_read_counts.tsv`
+* Obtain mean coverage of resolved genomes and unresolved edges - `sample_genome_mean_coverage.tsv`
+* Obtain RPKM coverage of resolved genomes and unresolved edges - `sample_genome_rpkm.tsv`

 ## Step-wise usage

+You can execute each of the preprocessing, phables and postprocessing steps individually if you wish to do so as follows.

 ### Preprocessing only